jupyterlite/jupyterlite/docs/configuring.md

 `jupyter-lite.json#jupyter-config-data/settingsStorageName` from the default of `JupyterLite Storage`.

+### Prerun Codes

+If you want to run specific python codes during notebook initialization, set codes to `jupyter-lite.json#jupyter-config-data/prerunCodes` as an array of strings.

 ## Adding pyolite wheels

 The [pyolite kernel](./kernels/pyolite.md) itself consists of a bit of JavaScript and